apache/airflow/docs/helm-chart/index.rst

 .. note::
     While deploying this Helm chart with Argo, you might encounter issues with database migrations not running automatically on upgrade.

-To ensure database migrations with Argo CD, you will need to add:
+To run database migrations with Argo CD automatically, you will need to add:

 .. code-block:: yaml